 Irene Renzenbrink is an Australian social worker and art therapist who has worked in the field of palliative and bereavement care for 40 years.
 She is currently completing a doctorate in Expressive Arts Therapy at the European Graduate School in Saas Fee, Switzerland.
 A member of the International Work Group on Death, Dying and Bereavement, Irene will be teaching Master Classes for Cruse Bereavement Care in the UK in early 2018.

-Read more post in the Arts and Palliative Care series on the EAPC Blog.
+Read more posts in the Arts and Palliative Care series on the EAPC blog.
 We shall be publishing one post each week from therapists, health professionals and others involved in bringing the arts into a palliative care setting.